workingDog/AgroApiExample/readme.md

 **AgroProvider** is a Combine publisher and subscriber for network events, such that you need to keep a strong reference to it.

-Typically [**OpenWeather Agro API**](https://agromonitoring.com/) can only deal with one request at a time.
-So you need to wait until it has finished before sending another request.

 See **ContentView** for some example use.

 ### References